rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 KUBERNETES_CERT_FILE=/etc/ihub/apiserver.crt
 ```

-This file can be copied from the Kuberetes Master, and can be found at the following path:
+This file can be copied from the Kuberetes Control Plane Node, and can be found at the following path:
 /etc/kubernetes/pki/apiserver.crt

 ```